-NOTE: This post is a continuation of the Blog Series, Increasing women’s financial inclusion in Zambia.
-See below for links to other parts in this series.
+NOTE: This post is a continuation of the Blog Series, Increasing Women’s Financial Inclusion in Zambia.
+Read other parts of this series:

 A Seasonal Mapping of Zambian Women Smallholder Farmers’ Major Activities, Expenses, and Earnings

 The lives and financial health of women smallholder farmers in Zambia are largely governed by the annual planting and harvesting of maize, which is grown by 80% of the country’s farmers and provides their primary source of income.
 As such, understanding the seasonality of women’s earnings and expenses is key to designing supportive financial and non-financial products that make sense for them.

 “If service providers don’t know when women smallholders get and spend their money, they may design products that are completely out of sync with needs – proposing a savings product during the lean months, for example, when credit or income-smoothing loans might be more appropriate,” says Christabell Makokha, AFA’s Country Director in Zambia.

 In collaboration with Dalberg Design, AFA conducted 40 one-on-one and 10 small-group interviews with women in Zambia’s Eastern and Southern Provinces, who visually mapped out their annual agricultural activities, farm, and household expenses, and earnings from harvest and other incomes.
 The women also identified coping strategies for covering expenses and investments throughout the year.

 The seasonal map they developed reveals the ebbs and flows of household cash, and how they correspond with deadlines for key household expenditures.
 As illustrated in Figure 1, the major income period occurs between April and July during the annual maize harvest.
 Children’s school fees – a priority for women smallholders who see education as a path out of poverty – are due in August, January, and April.
 Bulk inputs for the next year’s harvest are purchased in September or October, before the November planting season.